Bulma385/demo-repo/Sem.md

 - ! (recent for TURL) pretraining on Web tables [21,45]
 - benchmarks?

+2) TaBERT:
+- previous work on joint representation learning of NL utterances and structured data (Bogin 2019b, Wang 2019a)
+- with BERT for DB but no pretraining (Guo 2019, Zhang 2019, Hwang 2019)

+3) GitTables:

 ### Classification of RW & Discussion of the approaches:
 #### Data:
 1) TURL: 570k relational Web tables from Wikipedia